Denzel Dumfries: Aruba

-Dumfries was eligible to play for Aruba through his father, Boris; Suriname through his mother, Marleen; and Netherlands, his birthplace.
+Dumfries was eligible to represent Aruba through his father, Suriname through his mother, and his birthplace, the Netherlands.
 While still at Barendrecht, Dumfries received a call-up to play for the Aruba national football team.
 He made his debut in a March 2014 friendly match against Guam, starting a match, in a 2–2 draw.
 Dumfries scored a goal against the same opposition in their second encounter a few days later.

 However, Dumfries maintained his desires to represent Netherlands because he believed playing for the Oranje was his international future.
 During his success in the UEFA Euro 2020, then Aruba manager Giovanni Franken told in an interview how people in Aruba were critical of Dumfries' decision to reject the national team, calling him a "traitor" at the time.

 Netherlands youth team

 In March 2016, Dumfries was called up to the Netherlands U20 squad for the first time.
 He made his Oranje U20 debut on 24 March 2016 against Portugal U20 and started the whole game, as they drew 1–1.
 Dumfries later made three more appearances by the end of the year.

 In November 2016, Dumfries was called up to the Netherlands U21 squad for the first time.
 He made his debut for the Oranje U21, coming on as a 57th-minute substitute, in a 1–1 draw against Portugal U21 on 15 November 2016.
 Dumfries became a first choice right–back for Netherlands U21, playing five times in 2017, mostly for the UEFA European Under-21 Championship qualification.
 However, he continued to remain in the starting eleven for Oranje U21 between March and September.
 Dumfries went on to make eleven appearances for Netherlands U21.